dock108/fan-frenzy/README.md

   - If not cached:
     - **AI Generation:** Calls OpenAI (GPT-4o) twice:
         1. To generate a play-by-play summary for the specified game.
-        2. To extract `key_moments` from the generated PBP.
+        2. To extract multiple-choice `key_moments` from the generated PBP.
     - Inserts the generated data (`event_data` including PBP, `key_moments`) into `game_cache` (requires `SUPABASE_SERVICE_ROLE_KEY`).
     - Returns the generated data.